Strix-nebulosa233/Regarding-the-knowledge-content-operational-procedures-and-effects-of-the-BOMB-LAB-experiment/README.md

 </div>

 ### Analysis before the experiment
+Since this tutorial aims to help students who haven't attended a single class get started quickly and learn how to operate, ultimately understanding the principles, I will repeatedly mention many things that you might assume don't need further explanation.<br>
 Although the BOMB file declares two files: support.h and phases.h, in practice, the actual problem may only provide an executable file named bomb, and bomb.c may be an incomplete framework file (for example, without support.h and phases.h).
 In such cases, there is no need to compile the source code; instead, the bomb should be disassembled through reverse engineering.
 So, when the compilation fails, don't panic and don't doubt that there's something wrong with the problem; it's a normal occurrence.<br>
 Next, install the debugging tools first.
 In the terminal, run the following code to download the tool. <br>
 ```